Pisang Peak Climbing

 Accommodation during the Trekking and Pisang peak climbing

-- During the trekking to Pisang Peak: You will stay in the Lodge.
+You will stay in the Lodge.
 Lodges in Nepal are very random in terms of comfort.
 Lodges can look like a refuge or sometimes a homestay.
 They are mostly family homes with double, triple, or dormitory rooms.
 Toilets and showers are always separate.

-- Pisang Base camp: At base camp, we stay in tents.
+At base camp, we stay in tents.
 Since we'll be here for several days, we aim to make it as comfortable as possible to help everyone recover after returning from higher camps and summit.
 Each 2-person has a 1 tent with a comfortable mattress.
 There's a heated mess tent where we gather to eat and relax, with tables and chairs set up inside.
 We also have a shower tent and a toilet tent, where solid waste is collected in barrels for proper disposal

-- Pisang High Camp: During the ascent, at the high camps, we have a high-altitude tent for 2 people, or even 3 people at the last camps.
+During the ascent, at the high camps, we have a high-altitude tent for 2 people, or even 3 people at the last camps.

-Meal In Kathmandu, trekking And Peak climbing
+Meal in Kathmandu, trekking, And Peak climbing

-- During the Trek in Lodge Meal: Evening Meals and Breakfast are prepared by the lodge cooks and are taken in the lodge dining room or under the mess tent.
+Evening Meals and Breakfast are prepared by the lodge cooks and are taken in the lodge dining room or under the mess tent.
 Depending on the profile of the stages (length of the day's walk and/or presence of water), midday Lunch will be served hot in the Lodge

-- Pisang Base Camp Meal: All meals are prepared by the kitchen team using local ingredients including rice, pasta, lentils, potatoes, vegetables, eggs, a little meat, etc. They are served to you in a Dining tent.
+All meals are prepared by the kitchen team using local ingredients including rice, pasta, lentils, potatoes, vegetables, eggs, a little meat, etc. They are served to you in a Dining tent.
 Non-alcoholic hot drinks such as tea or coffee are offered to you at will.
 We recommend that you stay constantly hydrated.

-- Pisang High Camps Meal: At high altitudes, eating can be challenging, and freeze-dried food is often necessary.
+At high altitudes, eating can be challenging, and freeze-dried food is often necessary.
 It may taste fine at lower elevations but can become unappealing in high camps.
 We provide freeze-dried meals and consider your preferences based on availability.
 You can also bring your favorite foods.
 Each tent in higher camps has a stove to melt snow for water, prepare meals, and make hot drinks.
 Gas cartridges will be supplied.

 - Breakfast: eggs, toast or chapati, or Tibetan bread or pancakes, or pancakes, butter/jam, tea or coffee